Finding the Top Financial Advisor Firms in Alexandria, Virginia

 McLaughlin Ryder Investments, Inc.

-McLaughlin Ryder Investments (MRI) is a financial advisory with more than $150 million in assets under management.
+McLaughlin Ryder Investments (MRI) is a financial advisory firm with millions in client assets.
 Unlike most of the firms on this list, MRI exclusivley works with non-high-net-worth individuals.
 The minimum required investment is $50,000.

 The team includes certified financial planners (CFPs), accredited investment fiduciaries (AIF), chartered financial consultants (ChFA) and a chartered financial analyst (CFA).